VT-Intrinsic: Physics-Based Decomposition of Reflectance and Shading using a Single Visible-Thermal Image Pair: Theory of Visible-Thermal Ordinality

 where $c_1 = \frac{h_c + 4\epsilon \sigma T_s^3}{\epsilon p_1}$, $c_2 = \frac{\kappa}{\epsilon p_1}$, and $c_3 = (h_c + 4\epsilon \sigma T_s^3)(\frac{p_2+p_1T_s(1-\epsilon)}{\epsilon p_1}) + (h_cT_a+4\epsilon \sigma T_s^4)$.

-\begin{assumption} In local regions, $c_1, c_2$ and $c_3$ are constant so that for any two pixels $x_i, x_j$, if $S(x_i)$ is less (or more) than $S(x_j)$, then $I_t(x_i)$ is also less (or more) than $I_t(x_j)$. \end{assumption} \begin{proof}[Justification:] The thermal properties such as $\epsilon$, and $\kappa$ have small variations irrespective of the variation in albedo~\cite{doi:https://doi.org/10.1002/9783527693306}.
+The thermal properties such as $\epsilon$, and $\kappa$ have small variations irrespective of the variation in albedo~\cite{doi:https://doi.org/10.1002/9783527693306}.
 The environmental variables such as $h_c, T_a$, and $T_s$ are also similar.
 Therefore, $c_1, c_2$ and $c_3$ are similar within a region.
 Also, thermal conductivity of many common materials, excluding metals, is low.
 Likewise, the Laplacian of a temperature field at steady state has a much smaller magnitude than absolute temperatures~\cite{doi:https://doi.org/10.1002/9783527693306}.
 Therefore, we ignore the conduction term.
-As $c_1 > 0$, the ordinal relationships between $S$ at two points is the same as that of $I_t$. \end{proof}
+Then, as $c_1 > 0$, the ordinal relationships between $\mathcal{H}$ at two points is the same as that of $I_t$. \begin{proposition} In local regions, $c_1, c_2$ and $c_3$ are constant so that for any two pixels $x_i, x_j$, if $\mathcal{H}(x_i)$ is less (or more) than $\mathcal{H}(x_j)$, then $I_t(x_i)$ is also less (or more) than $I_t(x_j)$. \end{proposition}